 Unfortunately, since arriving in Europe, Miguel's health had been very poor.
 His stay in Belgium was brief as his superiors decided to send him to Barcelona, Spain where they thought the climate would be more agreeable to him.
 Soon after his arrival in Barcelona, all of the brothers had to flee in the face of anti-religious forces.
 Miguel made it to just north of the city in Premia del Mar.
 However, he had contracted pneumonia and soon died on February 9, 1910 at the age of 56.

-Did you enjoy learning about St. Miguel?
-Sign up to receive a new saint story every week.
+Did you enjoy this story about St. Miguel?
+Sign up to receive a free saint story every week via email.